OP-DSL/OP2-Common/docs/developer_guide.rst

 OP2's HDF5 file format follows the layout of the NACA 0012 airfoil mesh generator (``apps/mesh_generators/naca0012.m``).
 The structure and contents of a generated HDF5 file can be inspected with the ``h5dump`` utility.

-Parallel HDF5 I/O routines are documented in :ref:`api:OP2 C/C++ API`; an example use is in the ``apps/c/airfoil/airfoil_hdf5`` application.
+Parallel HDF5 I/O routines are documented in :ref:`op2-c-api`; an example use is in the ``apps/c/airfoil/airfoil_hdf5`` application.
 OP2 assumes that each HDF5 file uses a flat keyword-based hierarchy where set names, map names, and dat names serve as dataset keys.

 Partitioning